 - 1. You should fill out the form and return to the Office of Compliance and Research Assurance (OCRA) prior to traveling abroad so that OCRA can determine whether an export license will be required for UTEP property being taken out of the country and verify that any foreign entities with which you will be working are not on any U.S. government restricted party list.
 Please note if you are taking potentially export-controlled items abroad, you should notify OCRA as early as possible, as obtaining an export license can take several months. - 2.
 Destinations and Dates of Travel List all countries that you will be visiting while abroad.
 The requirements for an export license are based on the country of destination.
 List dates that you will be at each destination.
 If you are taking an item that is exempted under the Temporary Export License Exception (TMP), the item must be returned to the United States within one year. - 3.
 Purpose of the Travel Briefly describe the purpose of the travel (e.g. attending a conference, collaboration with university, conducting research, etc.). - 4.
-Contact with foreign individuals/entities You should list any specific foreign individuals, companies, or institutions that you plan to meet with while traveling abroad and provide a brief description of the purpose of the meeting.
+Contact with foreign individuals/entities You should list any specific foreign individuals, companies, or institutions that you plan to meet with while traveling abroad and provide a brief description of the purpose of meeting.
 These entities will be screened so that you can be sure that they do not appear on any restricted party list issued by the U.S. government.
 While you will be provided with a list of restricted entities in the country you will be visiting, many restricted entities are not listed by country. - 5.
 Items removed You should list all electronic or scientific equipment owned by UTEP that you are taking abroad, whether tagged by inventory or not.
 This would include laptops, cellular telephones or other PDAs, GPS devices, sensors, or scanners, etc. Be as specific as possible in your description so that OCRA can make a determination on whether an export license would be required to take the item to the country of destination.
 For laptops, include any installed software other than the basic Microsoft Office Suite or similar commercially available applications.
 Be aware that the same regulations apply to any equipment you take that is your personal property.
-If you are taking a personal laptop, PDA, etc. you should review the regulations to ensure that those items do not require licenses as well. - 6.
-Authorization You must obtain authorization from your dean, director, or chair to remove equipment off campus.
-The Authorization form must be completed by your department. - 7.
-Classification of data Click the "Classification of Data on Device" tab listed above to classify your data.
-Based on the data classification you determine for your system; you are required to implement appropriate technical security measures to protect the data consistent with the university Minimum Security Standards.
-Confidential data has more stringent requirements than Controlled and Published classifications.
-All systems require some protective measures.
+If you are taking a personal laptop, PDA, etc. you should review the regulations to ensure that those items do not require licenses as well.